shreyanshraut123/some-intersing-code/README.md

 # some-intersing-code
-This is my first repo
+This is my first repo.
+Author- Shreyansh raut